On this page

 • https://example.com/de/ (German)

-python -m wire.chief data --lang en
+python -m wire.chief data # All languages

-python -m wire.chief data --lang de
+python -m wire.chief data --lang de # German only

 Trade-offs